Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You could even complete the outfit with a pair of doggy boots if your pal hates soggy paws.

-3. Buy an Unusually Large Umbrella
+2. Buy an Unusually Large Umbrella

-If your pup is mostly covered during these events, he might not care so much.
+If your pup is mostly covered during these events, they might not care so much.
 It’s easy to get over your fear of the rain if you don’t really have to mess with it.

 Several companies make oversized umbrellas that protect both you and your pooch from the elements.
 Your buddy might feel best with you right by their side while they face the icky wet outdoors.